pierremaw/Tradingview-ChartBot/README.md

 [https://github.com/user-attachments/assets/f266d143-5bb5-4d9f-87a1-150726d078a8](https://github.com/user-attachments/assets/f266d143-5bb5-4d9f-87a1-150726d078a8)

 **TradingView Chart Automation** is a Python‑based micro‑service that automatically captures real‑time chart snapshots from TradingView and updates them to Airtable via webhooks.

-Built with Selenium and Flask, it runs on a remote server, listens for asset data, and delivers TradingView snapshot images directly into structured Airtable records.
+Built with Python, Selenium and Flask, it runs on a remote server, listens for asset data, and delivers TradingView snapshot images directly into structured Airtable records.

 I created this project to explore automated financial data visualisation and sharpen my full‑stack Python skills.